Athelas launches a new type of blood testing device for the home

 Athelas’ new device, which looks like a larger version of an Amazon Echo, is meant for patients to check their blood diagnostics in the comfort of their home.

 However, instead of giving it voice commands and getting answers, you stick a slide with your blood on it inside the device to find out if your white blood cell count is off.
-This is particularly useful for discovering infections and inflammation in the body, and is especially useful for those with cancer.
+This is particularly useful for discovering infections and inflammation in the body, and could be helpful to those with cancer.

 Tandon and his co-founder Deepika Bodapati, have backgrounds in computer vision, machine learning and molecular imaging and were part of Y Combinator’s Summer 2016 class.